 To import the job schedules, click Import on the toolbar, and then select a valid XML file (for example, exported from another CFA) to upload.

 Backup level considerations

 The table below describes the available backup levels.

-|Full||Saves all files specified for the client, whether or not the files have been modified since the last backup.|
+|Saves all files specified for the client.
+It does not matter if the files have been modified since the last backup or not.

+|Saves all files that have been modified since the last successful full backup.
 If a previous full backup (or a suitable full backup) cannot be found, then the differential backup will be upgraded to the full backup.

+|Saves any file that has changed since any previous successful backup of that file.
 If a previous full backup (or a suitable full backup) cannot be found, then the incremental backup will be upgraded to the full backup.

 The backup system will search for a suitable full backup.
 If the full backup cannot be found, the CFA will search for a job with the following attributes: